 These techniques can be helpful in getting things going.
 They actively encourage you to think outside the box and see things from an entirely different perspective.
 This kind of imaginative gymnastics also gets you to become more creatively agile, which as writers we need to develop and maintain.

-Of course, it’s not likely that you’ll ever publish this kind of content – it’s an exercise to help you think in a less linear way.
+Of course, it’s not likely that you’ll ever publish this kind of content – it’s an exercise to help you think in a less linear way about your corporate copywriting.
 The exercises will also help you develop a tone of voice, bringing more personality and aliveness to your brand.
 Once you’re finished, think about how the writing can help your brand or product.
 For example what aspects and qualities would you want to convey to customers?
 Is there anything in what you have written that looks like a benefit to your customers?

 The exercises will also help you develop a tone of voice, bringing more personality and aliveness to your brand.
 Once you’re finished, think about how the writing can help your brand or product.
 For example what aspects and qualities would you want to convey to customers?
 Is there anything in what you have written that looks like a benefit to your customers?